ecosyste-ms/docs/docs/contributing/index.md

 ### Finding an issue to work on

 We've got a few open issues and are always glad to get help on that front.
-You can view the list of issues [here](https://github.com/ecosyste-ms/packages/issues).
+You can view the lists of issues on GitHub.
 Most of the issues are labelled, so you can use the labels to get an idea of which issue could be a good fit for you.
 (Here's [a good article](https://medium.freecodecamp.com/finding-your-first-open-source-project-or-bug-to-work-on-1712f651e5ba) on how to find your first bug to fix).

 Before getting to work, take a look at the issue and at the conversation around it.
 Has someone already offered to work on the issue?
 Has someone been assigned to the issue?
 If so, you might want to check with them to see whether they're still actively working on it.